Winds-Studio/Leaf/README.md

 ## Downloads

-The Reobf JAR can be obtained in the [Actions](https://github.com/Winds-Studio/Leaf/actions) or [Releases](https://github.com/Winds-Studio/Leaf/releases)
+The Reobf JAR can be obtained in the [Releases](https://github.com/Winds-Studio/Leaf/releases)

 ## Building